Russo-Ukrainian war: Escalation in the Donbas

-Full-scale Russian invasion of Ukraine (2022–present)
+Full-scale Russian invasion of Ukraine (2022)

-The Russian invasion of Ukraine began on the morning of 24 February, when Putin announced a "special military operation" to "demilitarise and denazify" Ukraine.
+Russia began a full-scale invasion of Ukraine on the morning of 24 February 2022 in a major escalation of the war.
+It began following Putin's announcement of a "special military operation" to "demilitarise and denazify" Ukraine.
 Minutes later, missiles and airstrikes hit across Ukraine, including Kyiv, shortly followed by a large ground invasion along multiple fronts.
 Zelenskyy declared martial law and a general mobilisation of all male Ukrainian citizens between 18 and 60, who were banned from leaving the country.

-Russian attacks were initially launched on a northern front from Belarus towards Kyiv, a north-eastern front towards Kharkiv, a southern front from Crimea, and a south-eastern front from Luhansk and Donetsk.
+Russian attacks were initially launched on a northern front from Belarus towards Kyiv, a southern front from Crimea, and a south-eastern front from Luhansk and Donetsk and towards Kharkiv.
 In the northern front, amidst heavy losses and strong Ukrainian resistance surrounding Kyiv, Russia's advance stalled in March, and by April its troops retreated.
 On 8 April, Russia placed its forces in southern and eastern Ukraine under the command of General Aleksandr Dvornikov, and some units withdrawn from the north were redeployed to the Donbas.
 On 19 April, Russia launched a renewed attack across a 300 mi long front extending from Kharkiv to Donetsk and Luhansk.
 By 13 May, a Ukraine counter-offensive had driven back Russian forces near Kharkiv.
 By 20 May, Mariupol fell to Russian troops following a prolonged siege of the Azovstal steel works.
 Russian forces continued to bomb both military and civilian targets far from the frontline.
 The war caused the largest refugee and humanitarian crisis within Europe since the Yugoslav Wars in the 1990s; the UN described it as the fastest-growing such crisis since World War II.
 In the first week of the invasion, the UN reported over a million refugees had fled Ukraine; this subsequently rose to over 7,405,590 by 24 September, a reduction from over eight million due to some refugees' return.